 Redesign product to help internal users make searching and retrieving more streamlined which saved a lot of time

 After quickly aligning with the Stakeholders to understand the scope, vision, time and budget restraints I knew we didn’t have much time allocated for extra Learning and Ideation.
 As I feel this is one of the most important steps I couldn’t just bypass it altogether.
 I’d not worked with this department before and took some time to explain the importance of the stages that are asking me to skip and I truly believed that all the Stakeholders were bought into the ‘Research’ phase and that if we had longer we certainly would have been able to cater for this.
-Due to budget, time constraints and where I was bought into the project, luckily I was able to use pre created personas to help drive prototyping, design and implementation.
-Which at least gave me a starting point and quite a solid understanding on the particular Agents I’d be working with.
+Due to budget, time constraints and where I was bought into the project, luckily I was able to use pre-created personas to help drive prototyping, design and implementation.
+Which at least gave me a starting point and quite a solid understanding of the particular Agents I’d be working with.
 I am a true believer that delivering an MVP (Minimum Viable Product) just isn’t enough, especially when trying to replace systems that already do not fill the users’ criteria, expectations and needs.
-I want to deliver a MLP (Minimum Loveable Product).
+I want to deliver an MLP (Minimum Loveable Product).

 I did some initial learning by creating a user task model, looked at their red routes and from this I decided the best way to start the project, with the huge restrictions I had, was by working with Agents to revamp the way they searched.
 I started wireframing and rapid prototyping with paper to fail fast, stay cheap and get quick results with the Agents based in the UK.

 Once I had something that the Agents in the UK were able to work well with I moved over, from Sketch to inVision to create online prototypes that I could share with Agents all over the world before we started to implement anything.
-We were able to deliver usable, high value, loveable slices to preform quick and simple user testing on to get instant feedback within 2 week sprints.
+We were able to deliver usable, high value, loveable slices to perform quick and simple user testing on to get instant feedback within 2-week sprints.
 The relationships I formed with the Agents helped immensely and they were so keen to get involved, even outside of their shift patterns.

-Since working with this team and highlighting the importance of initial learning stages, also where we could have saved Sprint team time, cost and resource when I went back to work with them they bought me in a lot sooner and we were able to deliver a product with real user centered values.
+Since working with this team and highlighting the importance of initial learning stages, also where we could have saved Sprint team time, cost and resource when I went back to work with them they bought me in a lot sooner and we were able to deliver a product with real user-centred values.